Gaumont Gobelins 6 & 7

-Built at the beginning of the 20th century, the Theatre des Gobelins belonged to a show business family part of a theatre chain.
+The Theatre des Gobelins was opened in 1869 and belonged to a show business family part of a theatre chain.
 Only two of these theatres are still live theatres of Paris (Montparnasse and the former Batignolles, now Hebertot).

-The front side very narrow and the auditorium is what is called in French “theatre a l'italienne' with two balconies.
-The theatre turned to movies in the 1930’s and was known as the Cinetheatre des Gobelins, and later the Fauvettes
+The front façade is very narrow and was sculptured by artiste Auguste Rodin.
+The auditorium is what is called in French “theatre a l'italienne' with two balconies.
+The theatre was converted into an 800-seat cinema in the 1930’s and was known as the Cine-Theatre des Gobelins, and later the Fauvettes.

 The theatre lost his elegant design during the 1960’s.
 By that time it was a filthy place but new owners renovated the building and constructed their flat in the balcony lobby.

-Around 1975 a huge refurbishing for the creation of two screens was done, the screen one in a circle shape and stadium seating (unusual at that time) was very comfortable with 200 seats and screen two on the ground floor level seating 400.
+Around 1975 a huge refurbishing for the creation of two screens was done, the screen one in a circle shape and stadium seating (unusual at that time) was very comfortable with 240 seats, and screen two on the ground floor level seating 495.

 Just login to your account and subscribe to this theater